gdncomm-himanshu-dixit/training-project-2025-12-hd/api-gateway/README.md

-this folder contains the api gateway
+this folder contains the api gateway mvn project